JohnLCaron/rlauxe/docs/notes/Corla2020notes.md

 ## Do votedatabase and auditcenter agree ?

-The CVR data very closely match the contest vote counts in auditcenter, when we have both.
+The votedatabase CVR data very closely match the auditcenter contest vote counts, when we have both.
 All but 15 contests have cvrs within 1% of the auditcenter, and most are below .1%.
 It seems likely most differences are due to redacted ballots.
 See [Vote Differences](Corla2020cvrDiff.md) for details.